 Slayers Next sees Zelgadis on a quest to find the Claire Bible.
 The series introduces a couple of new characters: an evil princess named Martina and a priest named Xellos.
 While it’s obvious that Martina’s evil, Xellos’ motivations are a lot more ambiguous.
 Xellos’ catchphrase is, “It’s a secret.”
 During their quest for the Claire Bible, they keep running into the dragon lord, Gaav.

 In Slayers Try, Lina receives a letter from someone named Filia who wants to meet her and offers her money.
 Lina and Gourry are reunited with Zelgadis and Amelia.
-When they meet Filia, they discover she’s actually a dragon.
+When they meet Filia, they discover she’s a dragon.
 She tells them the world is going to end and that it’s up to Lina to save it.
 At first, Lina refuses; however, after Filia gives Lina a letter from her sister Luna, she changes her mind.
-They have to head to the temple of the Fire Dragon King.
+They head to the temple of the Fire Dragon King.
 Along the way, they encounter Xellos, and Filia and Xellos do not get along.
-As expected, the series reaches its climax when Lina and her party reach their destination and have to fight a final battle in order to save the world.
+As expected, the series reaches its climax when Lina and her party reach their destination and fight a final battle in order to save the world.

 In The Slayers Revolution, Lina Inverse is being pursued by inspector Wizer Frayon for “the crime of being Lina Inverse.”
 Lina, along with Gourry, Amelia, and Zelgadis, try to clear Lina’s name.
 In the process, they meet a new character named Pokota, and new adventures await our heroes.